|Head of Department Student Development

 Counselling provides an opportunity for children to talk, in confidence, about things that are worrying them or affecting their day to day life.
 What children choose to talk about is completely up to them, but common issues are bullying, parental separation, stress, friendships, change, bereavement, distressing traumatic events and anger.

-What does the school
+What does the school counsellor do?

 Counsellors are trained to listen without judging and to help children sort out their thoughts and feelings.
 Counsellors in primary schools often use creative activities such as drawing, art and writing to help a child express their concerns.

-Why have a Counsellor in
+Why have a Counsellor in school?

 Where and when does counselling take place?